deren-teo/elec4630/README.md

 # elec4630

-ELEC4630: Image Processing and Computer Vision
+ELEC4630: Image Processing and Computer Vision (Coursework)

 ## Assignment 1: Template Matching and the Hough Transform